-In Italy, generally, Nintendo and Sega were distributed by two different toys importers: Nintendo with GiG and Sega with Giochi Preziosi.
+In Italy, in general, Nintendo and Sega were distributed by two different toy importers: Nintendo with GiG and Sega with Giochi Preziosi.
 But there’s a whole story to be discovered, so let’s start with Nintendo.

 Wonderland & Mattel: rapping, romance and Einstein

-Wonderland – a subsidiary of World of Wonder – was the first company to handle Nintendo in Italy, it wasn’t for long though.
-The Japanese company was unhappy with the sales and, after little more than a year, World of Wonders was bought out by Mattel.
+Wonderland – a subsidiary of toys company Worlds of Wonder – was the first to handle Nintendo in Italy, it wasn’t for long though.
+The Japanese company was unhappy with the sales, the high price point and the very limited commercials done by the company.
+The problem solved itself though, since after little more than a year, World of Wonders was bought out by Mattel.

-Mattel’s approach, as seen in the first TV commercial they released, didn’t revolutionize what Wonderland was doing.
+Mattel’s approach, as seen in the first TV commercials, didn’t revolutionize what Wonderland was doing.
 They still referred to the NES as a “video system” and to the Zapper as a “video pistol”.

 This choice of dictionary seemed more in line with Atari and Intellivision, rather than how the NES was being sold in the US.